Back to Blog

 You’ll also need to set up the internet and a point-of-sale system that can accept different forms of payment.
 The cost of the hardware setup can vary depending on the provider you choose.
 Expect to pay up to $2,500 per year with a larger initial cost to get you started.

 Choosing the right software and hardware for your business that suits your needs is just one part of creating your business.
-Careful planning is crucial to your success.
-To help you with this, check out business advice and inspiration from these top business thought-leaders:
+Here’s Victoria Thomas, founder of JourneyFit, explaining the benefits of gym management software

 Advertising and Marketing